10 Tips to Make Friends as an Introvert

 Understanding Social Energy

-Let's talk about social energy—it's a concept that’s especially important for introverts.
+Let's talk about social energy.
+It's a concept that’s especially important for introverts.
 Social energy is the mental and emotional fuel that allows us to engage in social interactions.

 For introverts, this energy can deplete quickly during social activities, leading to feelings of exhaustion.